microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/README.md

 ![A sketchnote overview of this lesson](../../../sketchnotes/lesson-1.png)

 > Sketchnote by [Nitya Narasimhan](https://github.com/nitya).
-Click for a larger version.
+Click the image for a larger version.

 ## Pre-lecture quiz